 What are the configuration options?

-Steel profiles are able to create a wide range of steel door openings including single doors, double doors, large patio door arrangements, pivot doors and bifolding doors.
-One of the most popular configurations for steel glazing is a bifolding doors, as the steel frames stack neatly to one side to reveal a completely open aperture and a casement door can be incorporated into the design as a traffic door.
+Steel glazing profiles are able to create a wide range of steel door openings including single doors, double doors, large patio door arrangements, pivot doors and bifolding doors.
+One of the most popular configurations for steel glazing is a bi-folding door, as the steel frames stack neatly to one side to reveal a completely open aperture and a casement door can be incorporated into the design as a traffic door.

 Steel window possibilities including large steel-framed facades, slim framed fixed steel windows, side hung steel windows, top hung steel windows, vertical pivoting steel windows, horizontally pivoting steel windows and bifold steel windows.
 As the window frames are manufactured on a completely bespoke basis, a range of shapes and specialised designs can be achieved.